coq/coq/doc/sphinx/addendum/program.rst

    This controls the special treatment of pattern matching generating equalities and disequalities when using |Program| (it is on by default).
-All pattern-matches and let-patterns are handled using the standard algorithm of |Coq| (see :ref:`extendedpatternmatching`) when this option is deactivated.
+All pattern-matches and let-patterns are handled using the standard algorithm of |Coq| (see :ref:`extendedpatternmatching`) when this flag is deactivated.

 .. flag:: Program Generalized Coercion

    This controls the coercion of general inductive types when using |Program|
-   (the option is on by default).
+   (the flag is on by default).
 Coercion of subset types and pairs is still active in this case.

 .. flag:: Program Mode